Ronaldo-V/RV-Personal-Trainer-Website/README.md

 3. From the menu list near the top below the project name, select settings
 4. There will be a nav down the left of the screen.
 Find pages and select it when found
 5. Select the branch dropdown which will say none and change it to main
-6. Press the save button to the right of it
+6. Click the save button to the right of it

 How to run this project locally:
 1. To clone this project into Gitpod you will need a GitHub account